You are here

 Health Care Management B.B.A.

-Learn the role of various stakeholders in the US health care system, and how it’s funded and regulated.
+Learn the role of various stakeholders in the US health care system and how the system is funded and regulated.

 The HCM major is a great choice for students who want a management career within a healthcare setting.
 Opportunities for graduates exist in a variety of organizations, such as Hospitals, Clinics (including dental, specialty, and primary care organizations), Health Insurance and Managed Care Organizations, Pharmacy Benefit Management Firms, Assisted Living Facilities, Government Agencies (e.g. departments of health and human services), Medical Devices, and Health Information Technology Firms.

 Students with a major in LSBE are eligible to apply for more than 120 scholarships, with the total scholarship amount in excess of $200,000 annually.